 U.S. REITs Rebound as Low Rates and Rental Demand Drive Recovery

-Real Estate Investment Trusts (REITs) in the U.S. are seeing renewed investor interest amid low interest rates and strong rental demand in post-pandemic markets.
-Since April 2025, the total REIT market cap has grown by 6.5%, recovering to near pre-2020 levels.
+Real Estate Investment Trusts (REITs) in the United States are witnessing renewed investor interest as low interest rates and strong rental demand support a post-pandemic recovery in the sector.
+Since April 2025, the total REIT market capitalization has grown by 6.5%, bringing valuations closer to pre-2020 levels.

-Logistics REITs are also booming, supported by surging demand for e-commerce and AI-driven warehousing.
-Meanwhile, data center REITs benefit from the exponential growth in cloud services and AI training workloads.
+Logistics REITs are experiencing sustained momentum, driven by heightened demand for e-commerce distribution and AI-powered warehousing.
+Data center REITs are also outperforming, fueled by ongoing expansion in cloud infrastructure and AI model training capacity.

-Investors are increasingly focused on lease duration and inflation-linked rent clauses.
-This makes REITs with long-term leases and CPI-adjusted contracts particularly attractive in today’s rate environment.
+Investors are increasingly evaluating REITs based on lease duration and inflation-adjusted rent clauses.
+Properties with long-term agreements and CPI-linked contracts are proving especially attractive in today’s lower-rate environment.

 Stay Informed With the Latest & Most Important News